MegaRedHand/network-simulator/README.md

   <img src="./img/25_ICMP_0_Network.gif" alt="ICMP-0 Network Layer" />
 </p>

-Just like ICMP-8 packets, on the Link Layer, they only show the EtherType field which is always 2048.
+Just like ICMP-8 packets, on the Link Layer, they only show the EtherType field which is 2048 (0x0800) for IPv4.

 ### ARP Packet